 Held in recent years at Palm Meadows Training Center in Boynton Beach, the sale has been relocated to Frank Stronach's Adena Springs South this year to accommodate horses entered in the auction.
-The move was necessitated by the complexion of the South Florida racing scene with both Calder Casino & Race Course and Gulfstream Park running simultaneously.
+The move was necessitated by the complexion of the South Florida racing scene with both Calder Casino & Race Course

 "This is a lovely facility," said Browning of Adena Springs South.
 "It's a great place for horses and a good environment.
 It's calm, safe, and from a horse sale perspective, it's very efficient and well laid out.
 It makes it easy to work."

 "We've very happy here," said Alfredo Lichoa of Northwest Stud.
 "The horses love it.
 They have been relaxed and calm the entire time."

 Ciaran Dunne of Wavertree Stables said, "The track surface was kind and fair, and our horses came back really well.
 The setting is wonderful for the horses, and the barns are big and airy."

 "The facility is as good as you can get," added Dean De Renzo.
 "It's quiet, and the racetrack felt good."

 "The peaceful setting here is like being at home for our horses," noted Niall Brennan.